•

 (a) A paragraph clearly presenting the novelty of the work and the reason why your manuscript is suitable for Journal of Electrochemistry.

 (b) Authors are strongly encouraged to submit the manuscript with high significance rejected by other international journals (such as Journal of the American Chemical Society, Journal of Power Sources, etc.) with at least one referee recommending acceptance.
 Journal of Electrochemistry will handle the manuscripts as soon as possible.
-The Editors-in-Chief and Associate Editors will make the final decision for such manuscripts without further reviewing or with only one referee’s comments.
+The Editor-in-Chief, Executive Associate Editors and Associate Editors will make the final decision for such manuscripts without further reviewing or with only one referee’s comments.

 (c) If the manuscript was previously rejected by Journal of Electrochemistry, these authors should provide both the manuscript number of the original manuscript and a detailed response to each reviewer's comments.